shrewdlogarithm/PoE-Character-Log-Desktop/README.md

 [PoEClog in less than 60s (YouTube Link)](https://www.youtube.com/watch?v=Mje0pl9L8sY)

 ## How to Use ##
-You can either run this as Python source or download a release version for your platform.
+You can either run this as Python source or download a binary release version for your platform (if available - see below)
-At this point only a Windows release is available - if MacOS/Linux users would like to build/test a release for those (pyinstaller) please get-in-touch!

-Once run, there's an icon in your task-tray - this tracks your characters in the background - you can view the log ad exit from the task-tray menu...
+This should create an icon in your task-tray - this tracks your characters in the background - you can use it's menu to view the log, character details, change settings and close the program (this takes upto 5secs to close everything gracefully)

 The first time you run it creates "settings.json" - edit that (or use the Settings option in the tray menu) to  set Your account name (login name for PoE NOT a character name)